SwissDataScienceCenter/renku-design-docs/design/004-external-data-handling/004-external-data-handling.md

 renku dataset stage --existing s3://server/path/to/<bucket>:/mounts/bucket
 ```

-In managed interactive sessions this should happen automatically.

 #### Streaming external data

 The renku-python API should offer some support for more easily accessing remote